rkirkendall/medplum-mcp/README.md

 - [x] **LLM Request Handling in MCP (via Test Harness)**
     - Notes: `src/llm-test-harness.ts` serves as the current entry point.
 It processes natural language queries, invokes the LLM with tool schemas, and executes the chosen tool by calling the corresponding TypeScript function.
-    - It parses the LLM's tool call, validates (implicitly by checking `availableTools`), calls the MCP tool, and logs the result.
+    - It parses the LLM's tool call, validates (implicitly by checking `availableTools`), calls the MCP server tool, and logs the result.

 - [ ] **Natural Language to Tool Parameter Mapping Strategy**
     - Notes: This is largely an LLM task (using the tool schemas), but the MCP tool design should facilitate this.
     - The LLM needs to extract entities like "Dr. Stevens", "PCP", "x-ray", "sed test", "steroids", "rheumatologist" and map them to the correct parameters for the MCP tools.
     - For "PCP", the LLM might first call `searchPractitioners` with name "Stevens" and then the application logic (or LLM itself) might need to confirm if this is the PCP, potentially by checking `Encounter` history or `EpisodeOfCare.careManager`.

-- [ ] **Clarifying Questions Logic (MCP Support)**
+- [ ] **Clarifying Questions Logic (MCP Server Support)**
     - Notes: If the LLM cannot fill all required parameters for a tool, or if there's ambiguity, it needs to ask the user.
-    - The MCP might need to support this by:
+    - The MCP server might need to support this by:
         - Tools returning information that helps the LLM formulate a question (e.g., if a search returns multiple practitioners).
         - Potentially, tools that can present options to the user via the LLM (e.g., "Did you mean Dr. John Stevens or Dr. Jane Stevens?").

 - [ ] **Context Management & Resource Linking**
     - Notes:
         - The LLM needs to maintain conversation context to understand references like "his PCP", "the osteodoctor from last week".
-        - When creating new resources (e.g., an `Observation` for the sed test), the MCP tools must accept parameters to link them to existing resources (e.g., `encounterId`, `patientId`).
+        - When creating new resources (e.g., an `Observation` for the sed test), the MCP server tools must accept parameters to link them to existing resources (e.g., `encounterId`, `patientId`).
         - Example flow for "Dr. Stevens ordered a blood panel":
             1. LLM identifies "Dr. Stevens" -> `searchPractitioners(name: 'Stevens')` -> gets Practitioner ID.
             2. LLM identifies "blood panel", "sed test" -> maps to Observation codes.